rbandooni/class-18/README.md

-# Class 14
+# Class 16

-This repository contains the the code through class 12, including a sample solution, and can serve as a basis to do the work in class 14.
+This repository contains serves as basis to do the work in class 16.